Burp Suite Certified Practitioner: Exam Review

 About Cory Rey

-Cory Rey is a Senior Penetration Tester with Schellman where he is primarily focused on performing penetration tests for leading cloud service providers.
+Cory Rey is a Lead Penetration Tester with Schellman where he is primarily focused on performing penetration tests for leading cloud service providers.
 With expertise in Application Security, he frequently identifies vulnerabilities overlooked by organizations.
 Prior to joining Schellman, Cory worked as a System Administrator specializing in Linux based Web Hosting environments.